Choupo-Moting: Tuchel confirms Cameroon star has left PSG | Goal.com

 Eric Choupo-Moting will not return to Paris Saint-Germain for the 2020-21 season after both parties failed to reach an agreement for a new deal, Goal can confirm.

-Choupo-Moting’s two-year deal with the French champions expired at the end of August after their Champions League final defeat to Bayern Munich.
+Choupo-Moting’s two-year deal with the French champions had expired at the end of June, but he was handed a short-term extension until the conclusion of PSG's Champions League campaign.

+The Ligue 1 champions were defeated 1-0 by Bayern Munich in Lisbon on August 23, with Choupo-Moting featuring for the final 10 minutes of the contest.

-Following Sunday's 1-0 defeat to Marseille at the Parc de Princes, Thomas Tuchel admitted the French giants have lost the Cameroon captain alongside four other players this summer.
+Following Sunday's 1-0 defeat by Marseille at the Parc de Princes, Thomas Tuchel admitted the French giants have lost the Cameroon captain alongside four other players this summer.

 When asked about the Parisians’ transfer plans, the German tactician said; “Are there going to be new players?
 I really hope.